|

 coloring -- all using layers, masks, clipping groups, adjustment

-layers, layer styles, and advanced blending techniques.
+layers, layer styles, and advanced blending techniques. • How to create stunning

-• using layers, adjustment layers, and filters
+dark room effects• using layers, adjustment layers, and filters

 • Creating soft focus and density effects